mwarning/meshnet-lab/README.md

 ## Add Traffic Control

 The command provided via the `--link-command` parameter of the network.py script will be executed twice.
 Once for every device end of a link (in the `switch` namespace).
-It is meant to configure the kernel packet scheduler.
+It is meant to be used to configure the kernel packet scheduler.

 Given some link:
 ```